byuflowlab/Xfoil.jl/docs/src/examples.md

 nothing #hide
 ```

 A better approach might be to use the complex step method.
+To use this approach, however,
+we need to reinitialize the flow solution for each angle of attack by setting `reinit=true`.
+This ensures that the imaginary portion of variables from previous iterations does not affect
+the solution for the current iteration.

 ```@example
 using Xfoil, Printf